Textualize/textual/docs/guide/CSS.md

 ## Selectors

 A selector is the text which precedes the curly braces in a set of rules.
-It tells textual which widgets it should apply rules to
+It tells textual which widgets it should apply the rules to.

-Selectors can target a kind of widget or a specific widget.
-For example you may want to style a particular button green only if it is within a dialog.
-Or you may want to draw a red box around a widget when it is underneath the mouse cursor.
-CSS selector allows you to do such things simply, without writing (Python) code.
+Selectors can target a kind of widget or a very specific widget.
+For instance you could have a selector that modifies all buttons, or you could target an individual button used in one dialog.
+This gives you a lot of flexibility in customization your user interface.

 Let's look at the selectors supported by Textual CSS.